No results for ""

 A context is a generalized way of referring to the people, services, machines, or other resources that encounter feature flags in your product.
 Contexts replace another data object in LaunchDarkly: "users."

-Client-side and server-side SDKs evaluate feature flags differently:
+Client-side, server-side, and edge SDKs evaluate feature flags differently:

 • Server-side SDKs and edge SDKs evaluate feature flags internally using embedded evaluation rules